 Studies establishing effectiveness were short-term (12 to 16 weeks), and included predominately patients with New York Heart Association (NYHA) Functional Class II–III symptoms and idiopathic etiology (71%) or associated with connective tissue disease (CTD) (25%).

 Limitation of Use: Adding sildenafil to bosentan therapy does not result in any beneficial effect on exercise capacity [see Clinical Studies (14)].

 Revatio Dosage and Administration

 Revatio Tablets and Oral Suspension

-The recommended dose of Revatio is 20 mg three times a day (TID).
+The recommended dose of Revatio is 5 mg or 20 mg three times a day.
 Administer Revatio doses 4–6 hours apart.

 Revatio injection is for the continued treatment of patients with PAH who are currently prescribed oral Revatio and who are temporarily unable to take oral medication.

-The recommended dose is 10 mg (12.5 mL) administered as an intravenous bolus injection three times a day (TID).
+The recommended dose is 2.5 mg or 10 mg administered as an intravenous bolus injection three times a day.
 The dose of Revatio injection does not need to be adjusted for body weight.

 A 10 mg dose of Revatio injection is predicted to provide pharmacological effect of sildenafil and its N-desmethyl metabolite equivalent to that of a 20 mg oral dose.